metacpan/metacpan-cpan-extracted/distros/d/disbatch/docs/Configuring.md

    4. Change passwords in `auth` for the respective MongoDB users, or delete the field or set its value to `null` if not using MongoDB authentication
-   5. Set `plugins` to the name(s) of the plugins you want accessible for queue creation.
+   5. Set `plugins` to the name(s) of the plugins you want accessible for queue creation
+   6. Set `monitoring` to `false` if you want `GET /monitoring` to ignore checks
+   7. Set `balance.enabled` to `true` if using QueueBalance
+   8. Uncomment values in `web_extensions` if needing to use deprecated routes
-   6. Set `activequeues` or `ignorequeues` per DEN if used
+   9. Set `activequeues` or `ignorequeues` per DEN if used
-   7. Remove the rest, which is optional and configured for development.
+   10. Remove the rest, which is optional and configured for development

 See also [Configuring and Using SSL with MongoDB](SSL_MongoDB.md) and [Configuring and Using SSL with the Disbatch Command Interface](SSL_DCI.md).